onlabsorg/olojs/README.md

     hub.subscribe('path.to.obj')
     .then(function (obj) {

-        // obj is a copy of the shared Observable objec
+        // obj is a copy of the shared Observable object
-        // any change to obj will be synchronized with all the subscribers obj.y = 22   // -> change published in background
+        // any change to obj will be synchronized with the publisher
+        // and whith all the other subscribers obj.y = 22   // -> change sent to the publisher

     });